hapax/hapax.github.io/assets/rego.md

   return all(x in it for x in str1)
 ```

-Finally, for a given license plate string, we simply search the whole
+Finally, for a given license plate string, `regfull(str)` simply
-corpus `words.words()` and look for supersequences:
+searches the whole corpus `words.words()` and looks for supersequences:

 ```python
 def regfull(str):